sam-marsh/ant-game/quality-manual/documentation/quality-assurance/acceptance-criteria.md

 ## Test Environment

 For this final testing stage, the test environment shall be made as 'realistic' as possible.
-That is, unless debugging, the tests shall be carried out in a program environment that is similar to that which the client will use the program.
+That is, unless debugging, the tests shall be carried out in a program environment that is similar to the environment in which the client will use the program.
 These program environments are specified in the non-functional requirements (see supported systems in the non-functional requirements document).
 This will essentially cover user and release testing, wherein the program shall be used by the team as if they were a user.